Mr. Reckless (March 26, 1948)

-Written by Maxwell Shane and Milton Raison.
+Written by Maxwell Shane and Milton Raison

-The Actors: William Eythe (Jeff Lundy), Barbara Britton (Betty Denton), Walter Catlett (Joel Hawkins), Minna Gombell (Ma Hawkins), Lloyd Corrigan (Hugo Denton), Nestor Paiva (Gus), Frank Jenks (cab driver), Ian MacDonald (Jim Halsey), James Millican (Pete), Lane Chandler (driller), Harry Cheshire (doctor at wedding), Russ Conway (Al, a wise guy), Tom Dillon (Patrol Officer), Franklyn Farnum (wedding guest), Julia Faye (wedding guest), Sam Flint (oil field guard), Bess Flowers (wedding guest), Donald Kerr (craps player), Frank Marlowe (cab driver), Tom Monroe (drilling worker), Francis Pierlot (Reverend Stanislaus), Tom Quinn (customer), Bob Reeves (patrol driver), Keith Richards (a friend), Lee Roberts (oil driller).
+The Actors: William Eythe (Jeff Lundy), Barbara Britton (Betty Denton), Walter Catlett (Joel Hawkins), Minna Gombell (Ma Hawkins), Lloyd Corrigan (Hugo Denton), Nestor Paiva (Gus), Frank Jenks (cab driver), Ian MacDonald (Jim Halsey), James Millican (Pete), Lane Chandler (driller), Harry Cheshire (doctor at wedding), Russ Conway (Al, a wise guy), Tom Dillon (Patrol Officer), Franklyn Farnum (wedding guest), Julia Faye (wedding guest), Sam Flint (oil field guard), Bess Flowers (wedding guest), Donald Kerr (craps player), Frank Marlowe (cab driver), Tom Monroe (drilling worker), Francis Pierlot (Reverend Stanislaus), Tom Quinn (customer), Bob Reeves (patrol driver), Keith Richards (a friend), Lee Roberts (oil driller)

 Free Download of the old movie Mr. Reckless

-Mr-Reckless-1948.mp4 (370mb - 720x552)
+Mr-Reckless-1948.mp4 (583mb - 720x526)

 Betty is going to marry Gus because Gus bailed her dad out of trouble by paying off his gambling debts, and Betty is going to marry him for financial security.
 Jeff and Gus both love Betty, and Jeff will not offend his buddy Gus by trying to steal Betty back for his own.
 Things will come to a head when murder and treachery impose themselves onto the plot, and the wedding day for Gus and Betty approaches, as Jeff goes away.
-Pop a nice bowl of white kernel popcorn and enjoy a romantic tough-man adventure in the prosperous boom-days of big oil in an America that can finally think about life without war.
+Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.